-Prophecy meaning in the Bible is, in a way, a “message from God” or a message from a divine inspiration that mostly foretells future events.
-To prophesy, on the other hand, is to declare a word or message from God, which is the job of a “prophet.”
-The relationship between prophesy, prophecy, and prophet is a fundamental knowledge that must be thoroughly comprehended.
+The meaning of prophecy in the Bible pertains to a “message from God” or a message from a divine inspiration that foretells future events.
+To prophesy is to declare a word or message from God, which is the job of a prophet.

 The first biblical prophecy, referred to as the “first great promise,” is found in Genesis 3:15, after Adam and Eve chose to heed the deceiver’s words rather than the voice of truth.